ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `is-tcb` (index 8): If the flag is true, the measured environment is a trusted computing base.

+* `is-confidentiality-protected` (index 9): If the flag is true, the measured environment is confidentiality protected.
+For example, if the measured environment consists of memory, the sensitive values in memory are obfuscated, such as, by encryption.

 ###### Raw Values Types {#sec-comid-raw-value-types}

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/9